mbordyuh/score_matching/README.md

 ## Score Matching
-Implementation core matching algorith from the paper Generative Modeling by Estimating Gradients of the Data Distribution by Yang Song, Stefano Ermon https://arxiv.org/abs/1907.05600 on the toy dataset for education purposes.
+Implementation of the score matching algorith from the paper Generative Modeling by Estimating Gradients of the Data Distribution by
+Yang Song, Stefano Ermon https://arxiv.org/abs/1907.05600 on the toy dataset for education purposes.